Come From Away lands its cast for Toronto and Winnipeg

 Jack Noseworthy and Ali Momen will play the Kevins, a couple whose relationship is tested during the unexpected layover, while Barbara Fulton and James Kall will play Diane and Nick, a pair of lonely passengers who bond during it.

 Second City veteran Kevin Vidal is set to play the role of Bob, a New Yorker initially skeptical of Newfoundlanders’ hospitality.
-Saccha Dennis, Cory O’Brien and Kirsten Peace round out the core cast as stranded New Yorker Hannah, constable Oz Fudge and SPCA worker Bonnie.
+Saccha Dennis, Cory O’Brien and Kristen Peace round out the core cast as stranded New Yorker Hannah, constable Oz Fudge and SPCA worker Bonnie.

 All the actors play multiple roles, both Newfoundlanders and “Come From Aways,” in the musical penned by Torontonians Irene Sankoff and David Hein and based on extensive interviews.
 Six alternates have been hired to sub in as needed: Kate Etienne, Cailin Stadnyk, Susan Dunstan, Amir Haidar, Jeff Madden and David Silvestri.